hluk/CopyQ/docs/scripting-api.rst

    Set current tray and window tag color name.

-   Throws exception is the color name is invalid.
+   Throws an exception if the color name is invalid.

 .. js:function:: loadTheme(path)